 In addition to our SUNY Broome Students’ Bill of Right, the state of New York has additional protections for those whom have been a victim/survivor of sexual assault.
-Information on those rights can be found at https://www.health.ny.gov/prevention/sexual_violence/docs/sexual_assault_victims_bill_of_rights.pdf.
+View information on those rights (pdf).
 A summary is below.

 - You cannot be treated differently based on certain characteristics, such as race, national origin, religion, sexual orientation, disability, age, source of payment, sex, gender identity, or gender expression.

 - Your immigration status or national origin cannot affect your emergency care or services.
 You can ask for an interpreter if it is hard for you to understand or speak English.

 - Minors under the age of 17 have certain rights to make their own decisions without a parent or legal guardian.